Andy Murray Net Worth: His Salary, Career Earnings And More

 Frequently Asked Questions (FAQs)

-Answer: Cristiano Ronaldo is the highest-paid athlete in the world in 2023 with an annual earning of around USD 126 million, as per Forbes.
+Answer: Cristiano Ronaldo is the highest-paid athlete in the world in 2023 with an annual income of around USD 126 million, as per Forbes.

 Answer: Andy Murray has won the Wimbledon Open in 2013 and in 2016, and the US Open in 2013.